Censys Platform Syntax Differences

 Web Properties

 Web properties also support data from multiple HTTP endpoints.
-This allows for deeper visibility into application paths, such as /wp-admin or /login providing insights into a web asset's structure and functionality.
+This allows for deeper visibility into application paths, such as /wp-admin or /login, providing insights into a web asset's structure and functionality.

 ).
 Example names of web property records include the following: